-- Elections are held under a closed ballot system - 2.
+- 1. Elections are held under a closed ballot system - 2.
 No proxy votes are allowed, Scouts voting must be present and in the full Field Uniform. - 3.
 Votes are tallied by assigned ASMs. - 4.
-Scouts standing for election will be given no more than five minutes to speak in their own behalf to the Troop for SPL Election's or to an individual Patrol for PL elections.
+Scouts standing for election will be given no more than five minutes to speak on their own behalf to the Troop for SPL elections or to an individual Patrol for PL election.